wbcmedia/wbcmedia.github.io/2026/draft.md

 - A single lamp is left shining on the book
 - Chris notices this book on the floor and picks it up

 **_Chris O'Really_** : I almost stepped on this... wait, these are official records from the olden days, how fascinating... it says here that the house was visited by Queen Hildegaard of Hockflugenstein on her "Campaign of Cruelty" tour - oh I'm a big fan of that one, that was at the height of her power...
 She stopped here to make use of the facilities.
 The servants reported hearing "a loud groan from behind the latrine door... as if a demon had posessed her.
 There followed a creaking and splintering of the wooden seat therein...
 She fell with a huge splatter down into the dark filthiness below.
-One servant was heard to mutter, 'better give that ten minutes'".
+One servant was heard to say, 'better give that ten minutes'".

 **_Gideon_** : Yeah, very interesting, can we just get on with signing off my plans, so I can start making super-prison-cash?